CyanCoding/Project-Tracker/ROADMAP.md

 - [x] Add updating information on main table functionality.
 - [x] Move installation files to GitHub.
 - [x] Finish view-program window.
+- [x] Allow deleting of items in the add-program tables.

 ### v2.0:
 **Estimated release date:** `June 10th, 2020`

+- [x] Create a better design for main window.
+- [x] Add a settings menu.
+- [x] Create a dark theme.
+- [x] Allow users to check for updates after the app is opened.
+- [x] A more subtle way of displaying an update.
+- [x] A way to see the language for each project.
 - [ ] Allow resizing of windows.
-- [ ] Create a better design for main window.
-- [ ] Add a settings menu.
-- [ ] Create a dark theme.
 - [ ] Allow users to install pre-releases automatically from the app.
-- [ ] Allow users to check for updates after the app is opened.
-- [ ] A more subtle way of displaying an update.
-- [ ] Allow deleting of items in the add-program tables.
-- [ ] Create a language section to see the programming language of each project.

 ### v3.0:
 **Estimated release date:** `summer 2020`